joshua-lintropic/PFS-GNN-Global/README.md

-# Bipartite Graph Scheduling Prediction
+# Neural Message Passing for Galaxy Evolution

 This repo implements a deep learning pipeline to predict connectivity properties in bipartite graphs using PyTorch.
 It is designed to solve the allocation problem which the Prime Focus Spectrograph faces: a high-dimensional combinatorial optimization between fibers on the PFS telescope and galaxies in its fields of observation.